wasamasa/form-feed/README.rst

 part of the face definition associated with the page delimiter glyph and tells it to remove those on fontification changes to make sure disabling works equally well.
-This also means that while this package is conceptually very simple and non-invasive, it will probably not work on non-graphical displays.
+This also means that while this package is conceptually very simple and non-invasive, it might not work on non-graphical displays.
+As a workaround I've made Emacs use underlining instead of strike-through on such displays.

 The implementation of display lines was inspired by the `magic-buffer
 <https://github.com/sabof/magic-buffer>`_ package and has "cursor